 Queensland Smoke Alarm Legislation Deadline

-The new Queensland smoke alarm legislation deadline is fast approaching.
-All properties leased or sold in Queensland are required to meet these new regulations from January 1st 2022.
+The new Queensland smoke alarm legislation deadline has now passed.
+All properties leased or sold in Queensland have been required to comply with these new regulations since the 1st of January, 2022.

-Under the new legislation, every Queensland residence will need to be fitted with photoelectric, interconnected smoke alarms in all bedrooms of the home as well as in hallways or between areas containing bedrooms.
+Under the new legislation, every Queensland residence must be fitted with photoelectric, interconnected smoke alarms in all bedrooms of the home as well as in hallways or between areas containing bedrooms.

 We truly trust our suppliers and believe you will too!